Neugierdsnase/python-inquirer-executor/README.md

 ### Passing arguments

 You can of course pass whatever arguments you like to your functions.
-Just keep in mind, that potentially any and every function will be called, so all of your functions *must* accept the **same** arguments and keywords.
-To prevent possible errors down the road, InquirerExecuter **enforces this** at creation time and will throw an `AssertionError` if the arguments and keyword arguments of your functions don't match.
+Just keep in mind, that potentially any and every function in the list will be called, so all of your functions *must* accept the **same** parameters.
+To prevent possible errors down the road, InquirerExecuter **enforces this** at creation time and will throw an `AssertionError` if the accepted parameters of your functions don't match.

 ### Theming